vatpac-technology/sops/docs/aerodromes/classd/ballina.md

 All other aircraft require a 'Next' call to BAA.

-The Standard Assignable level from BA ADC to BAA is:
+The standard assignable level from BA ADC to BAA is:

 | Aircraft | Level |
 | -------- | ----- |